jerosanchezz/Spinnin/README.md

-# Spinning'
+# Spinning Dot

-Tap carefully and keep your spinnin' dot away from others!
+Tap carefully and keep your spinning dot away from others!

 FEATURES
 • Concise and delightful UI